 Although we cannot officially substantiate the following claim, we consider St. Photius the Great, a ninth-century Patriarch of Constantinople, the patron saint of blurbs.
 Fulfilling a request from his brother Tarasius, St. Photius composed a work in which he reviewed 279 books.
 These books included both Christian and pagan works.
 Most of the Christian works were patristic theology and the pagan works were mostly history and literature.
 Arranged in no systematic order, Photius titled his work The Biblioteca, a Greek word that carries a double connotation, meaning both a list of books, i.e. a catalog, and a collection of books, i.e. a library.

 We've gathered a highly-esteemed team of contributors to help us build this Bibliotheca.
-Our goal is both simple and lofty: to build a library of splendorous letters and lordly language.
+Our goal is both simple and lofty: to build a library of splendorous letters that immerses us in the sounds, rhythms, idioms, and images of the Church—what St Augustine called “dominico eloquio,” the Lord’s style of language.